John Bowen (pirate): As captain of the Speedy Return

 In early 1702, Bowen and a number of pirates seized the Speedy Return, commanded by Captain Drummond, as well as the aged Brigantine Content (some sources say Continent), both owned by the Company of Scotland, which Drummond had planned to fill with slaves from Île Sainte-Marie to sale to Portuguese cocoa plantation owners in Africa.
 The Speedy Return was refitted to use against commercial vessels.
 The Speedy Return and the Content left Maratan together, but on the first night of the voyage, the Content ran aground on a ledge.
 Unaware of this, Bowen continued to sail for the Mascarene Islands.
 He expected to find the Rook Galley, as the ship had been sighted there earlier by former members of Drummond's crew.
 However, the Rook Galley was gone and Bowen decided to sail to Mauritius to look for her.
 Still unable to find the vessel, Bowen did not attack the ships in the harbour, since he did not know their strength.
 Instead, he sailed to Augustin Bay, where he met the Content.
 However, when the Content was examined, he found it to be useless to him and had the vessel burned.
 The crew came aboard the Speedy Return.

 In late 1702 Bowen once again met Thomas Howard, who, after leaving Bowen's crew at Madagascar following the loss of the Speaker had, along with a group of pirates, taken the 36-gun Prosperous, at the port of Mayotta.
 By Christmas, Bowen and Howard decided to join their forces.
 In March 1703 Bowen had the Speedy Return careened and it was not until the August 1703 that together they attacked and plundered the East Indiaman Pembroke near Johanna Island, one of the Comoros Islands.
 Bowen and Howard then attacked two Indian ships in the Red Sea, capturing the larger and renaming her Defiant.

 Thomas Green and his crew were accused of piracy by a Scottish court, suspected in part of plundering the Speedy Return and killing its captain Robert Drummond.
 Despite two survivors of Bowen's attack testifying that Green was not involved, Green and two of his officers were executed in 1705.

 Return to Rajapura, retirement and death

 After declaring the Speedy Return and Prosperous unsound, they were burned and Bowen took command of the Defiant.
 Having also taken a sum of £70,000, Bowen returned to the port of Rajapura where the plunder was divided, and Thomas Howard remained, and then on to the Mascarene Islands where he and 40 others left the Defiant, with his intention being to retire from piracy and to return to Madagascar.
 However, within six months Bowen died of an unspecified intestinal disease and was buried on Bourbon.
 Following his retirement, Nathaniel North was elected to replace him as Captain of the Defiant.

-Bowen's career as a pirate was later profiled by Captain Charles Johnson - commonly believed to be a pseudonym of Daniel Defoe - in A General History of the Pyrates.